Zowe-Java-SDK/ZosShell/README.md

-                                          if "all" is specified, display output from all of job's spool content line limit is 25 by default if not specified in arg2 t | timeout <arg>                   - where arg is optional, with arg value you set new timeout, without shows current value ussh <arg>                          - execute a uss (unix) command via SSH connection where arg is a command string within double quotes v | visited                         - a list of visited datasets
+                                          if "all" is specified, display output from all of job's spool content line limit is 25 by default if not specified in arg2 t | timeout <arg>                   - where arg is optional, with arg value you set new timeout, without shows current value tso <arg>                           - execute a tso command where arg is a command string within double quotes ussh <arg>                          - execute a uss (unix) command via SSH connection where arg is a command string within double quotes v | visited                         - a list of visited datasets